What is Adaptive Leadership?

 Adaptive leadership a leadership model that was introduced by Ronald Heifetz and Marty Linsky.
 Heifetz defines it as the act of mobilizing a group of individuals to handle tough challenges and emerge triumphant in the end.

-Perception of leadership nowadays is very much different from that in past years.
+The perception of leadership nowadays is very much different from that in past years.
 The idea where one heroic individual single-handedly generates results by enforcing his will is considered outdated.
 Leadership is now considered a team sport.
 Company managers and other people in leadership positions now work together with their employees to accomplish goals and initiate changes.

 But considering how volatile and uncertain the corporate world can be, executives often find it difficult to keep abreast with all the changes.
-To survive and thrive in the business world, one needs to be more than high performing.
+To survive and thrive in the business world, one needs to be more than high-performing.
 Corporate leaders need to adopt new strategies and techniques to overcome any challenges that come in the way, which is where adaptive leadership comes in.

 Technical vs. Adaptive Problems

 Adaptive leadership recognizes that there are two kinds of problems: technical and adaptive.
 With technical problems, a satisfactory pre-determined response is already available and one or more experts who possess solid reputations are sought to address the issue.
 Overall, technical problems are mechanical and can be solved by professionals.

 With adaptive problems, there are absolutely no trained experts to deal with the problems at hand.
 Also, no set of established rules or procedures exists to address the issue.
 In most cases, the definition of the problem is vague and there aren’t any technical fixes.
 It is in such situations that the expertise of an adaptive leader becomes useful.
 Such an individual first helps to define the problem and then mobilizes his co-workers to come up with possible answers.

 The following are the four main tenets tied to adaptive leadership: